 You see the problem?

 So you see, the problem is not that I don’t give the information away for free, and the problem is not money itself.
-As we will see in the main body of this essay, money itself is good, and having money is good as well.
-The problem is, the evil is, not having money.
+As we will see in the main body of this book, money itself is good, and having money is good as well.
+The problem is, the “evil” is, not having money.
 The problem is that despite the fact that we (and by “we” I mean the people of this Earth) have amazing technology and amazing productive potential, not everybody on this earth can afford the modest fee I charge for my books.
-Considering how little I’m asking (basically a couple bucks a piece (a ‘book’?) in some cases), that’s (it’s?) a crime, and it’s a crime that goes way beyond the desire to have information available for free.
+Considering how little that really is, that is a crime, and it’s a crime that goes way beyond the desire to have information available for free.
 I mean, it’s not just books that people cannot afford.
 Many people on this earth do not even have the money they need to buy food and decent shelter and because of that, a lot of children on this earth go hungry and starve.
-Considering our modern productive capacity (which is massive), and considering that (once we eliminate overconsumption, unnecessary consumption, and waste) there is more than enough food and resources to go around for everybody, letting even a single individual, let alone a child, starve because they don’t have enough money is a crime of truly biblical proportions.
+Considering our modern productive capacity (which is massive), and considering that once we eliminate over consumption, unnecessary consumption, and waste there is more than enough food and resources to go around for everybody, letting even a single individual, let alone a child, starve because they don’t have enough money is a crime of truly biblical proportions.

-So, the problem on this Earth is not with money itself (money is good because it helps us exchange), the problem is that people do not have enough money.
+So, to conclude, the problem on this Earth is not with money itself.
+Money is good because it helps people exchange.
+The problem is that people do not have enough money.
 In this context the question is not, “Is money evil?” or “How do we give things away for free?”
-In this context, the question is why do so many people lack the cash they need to buy the things that they want even when there is way more than enough food, clothing, and shelter to go around?
+In this context, the question is “Why do so many people lack the cash they need to buy the things that they want even when there is way more than enough food, clothing, and shelter to go around?”